unocss/unocss/packages/preset-mini/README.md

 })
 ```

-Notably, unless `breakpoint` properties.
-UnoCSS gives `breakpoint` control to the user, you need to fully customize the `breakpoint` properties that you want to use.
+It is worth noting that in addition to `breakpoint` option.
+UnoCSS gives `breakpoint` control to the user, you need to fully customize the `breakpoint` option that you want to use.
 For example:

 ```ts
 presetMini({